jamiehale/bencode.rb/README.md

 # Bencode.rb

-This will be a dinky little Ruby library for working with bittorrent bencoded files.
+This is a little Ruby gem for working with bittorrent bencoded files.

-For now, the proof of concept a) is ugly, and b) runs all specs.

-Run specs with:

-    rspec poc/bencode.rb

-More To Come (TM).
+    Bencode::Encoder.new().encode( <object to be encoded> )
+    Bencode::Decoder.new().decode( <bencoded string> )

+It requires nothing for runtime, and RSpec for testing.